 How to Fix Rude "Tween" Behavior

 - Set clear boundaries.
-The rules that you had when your child was six are not going to apply at this age.
+The rules that you had when your child was 6 years old are not going to apply at this age.
 Decide what's important to you to help you reset them: is it more important that your preteen is honest and has good grades, or that he not roll his eyes and has a clean room?
 Once you decide what's important, you can overlook the little things, like an annoyed sigh when you give directions.
 As soon as preteen behaviors you don't want begin - like walking off in the middle of a conversation - clearly tell your child that you cannot tolerate that.

 - Maintain your parental status.
 You are not your preteen's friend.
 You are a parent, so take control.
 Don't do things to make your kids think you're cool.
 Your actions should make them better people.

 - Choose a tween-appropriate punishment.
 Preteens don't care about little rewards or punishments as they get older.
 Instead, when bad behavior happens, remove a favorite activity or privilege - like TV or going to a friend's house.
 Don't say things you can't enforce, like banning something forever or "grounded for life."
 If you keep it up, preteens will learn to avoid things that have a negative consequence.

 - Show respect.
 Don't ever interrupt or insult your preteen.
 That way, you model what respect looks like.
 If your preteen shows disrespect to you, remind them that you're a person too, and you have feelings that can also be hurt.

 - Cool off.
 Let preteens take a minute to calm down.
 If that means going to their room for 15 minutes, fine.
 Just make sure you know where they are during their cool-off time, and give yourself a moment to breathe too.